Azure/Azure-Sentinel/Solutions/Commvault Cloud/README.md

 - **Commvault-Automation-Account:** This is where the runbooks are stored.
 ### Runbooks
 All runbooks are stored in the Automation Account *Commvault-Automation-Account*.
-- **Commvault_Cycle_Token:** Used in the *CommvaultTokenCycle* Logic App to execute the API calls that generate a new Commvault/Metallic access token.
+- **Commvault_Cycle_Token:** Used in the *CommvaultTokenCycle* Logic App to execute the API calls that generate a new Commvault access token.
 - **Commvault_Disable_Data_Aging:** Used in the *Commvault-Logic-App* Logic App to execute the API calls that disable data aging for a specific client.
 - **Commvault_Disable_IDP:** Used in the *Commvault-Logic-App* Logic App to execute the API calls that disable the IDP in your environment.
 - **Commvault_Disable_User:** Used in the *Commvault-Logic-App* Logic App to execute the API calls that disable a specific user given their email address.
 ### Logic Apps
 - **Commvault-Logic-App:** This Logic App (also referred to as a *Playbook*) executes when called upon by an Automation Rule.
 Accessing the KeyVault to retrieve various credentials, it executes a specific runbook depending on the use case.
-- **CommvaultTokenCycle:** This Logic App (also referred to as a *Playbook*) executes periodically to generate a new Commvault/Metallic access token and securely overwrites the old access token in your KeyVault.
+- **CommvaultTokenCycle:** This Logic App (also referred to as a *Playbook*) executes periodically to generate a new Commvault access token and securely overwrites the old access token in your KeyVault.
 ### KeyVaults
 - **Commvault-Integration-KV:** This KeyVault stores all required credentials as *secrets*.
 ### KeyVault Secrets
 All of these secrets are stored in the *Commvault-IntegrationKV* KeyVault.
 For the first time setup, their values need to be manually retrieved.
-- **access-token:** The access token for Commvault/Metallic.
+- **access-token:** The access token for Commvault.
-- **environment-endpoint-url:** The URL of your Commvault/Metallic endpoint.
+- **environment-endpoint-url:** The URL of your Commvault endpoint.
 - **keyvault-url:** The URL of your Azure KeyVault.
 - **client-id:** The ID of the Azure App Registration client.
 - **tenant-id:** The ID of your Azure Tenant.